The Ends of the Earth: Take a Trip to Tierra del Fuego

 Prices in Argentina are now the lowest in South America.
 Thus you simply must jet off now while you can afford conspicuous consumption at Panaderia la Union, which also features a private zoo of exotic birds, free hot water for yerba mate, the tea drunk compulsively by all Argentineans.
 Check it all out at www.panaderia-launion.com.ar.

 In a blink, I was in Ushuaia, arriving in perfectly sunny weather on Christmas Day.
 Little kids were trying out their new bicycles next to towering cruise ships on the spectacular waterfront, Beagle Channel.
 This city of 40,000 extremely hardy souls rates all superlatives.
 It is ringed by black and white mountains, glaciers, and rushing waters.
-Argentinean pig-outs featuring beef, lamb, pork and sausages make the vegetarian blank, relieved only a smorgasbord of anything you can think of from fish to pickled beets for $5.
+Argentinean pig-outs featuring beef, lamb, pork and sausages make the vegetarian blank, relieved only by a smorgasbord of anything you can think of from fish to pickled beets.

 The “Southernmost City” is much more than resort hotels.
 It has two fine museums: the small Yamana Museum displays the tragedy of the indigenous tribes in huge 3D pictographs and surviving photos.
 The huge Maritime, Penal, and Antarctica Museum is housed in a sprawling 5-spoked penitentiary built for bad guys and political prisoners (from Russian anarchist philosopher, Simon Radowitzky, to a noted Argentine author, Ricardo Rojas).
 The maritime portion displays scale models of the important early explorers from Magellan to the Dutch, English, and Portuguese.
 A huge map of Tierra del Fuego shows the literally hundreds of ships that have foundered and sunk on its shores.